jpulido12/jpulido12.github.io/_pages/cv.md

 TEACHING
 ======
-**Peer Tutor**, Tutoring Center, Providence College, Aug 2022 - PRESENT
+**Peer Tutor**, Tutoring Center, Providence College, Aug 2022 - May 2024

-Tutored for the following undergraduate courses:
+Select courses tutored:
   * R Programming (any course on campus using R for statistics)
-  * CSC 120:  Data Analytics (R, Git, Github)
   * DWC 101, 102, 201, & 202 Development of Western Civilization (Western Philosophy, Theology, History & Literature)
   * HON 101, 102, 201, & 202 Honors Development of Western Civilization
-  * MTH 109: Calculus I
   * CSC 103: Introduction to Computer Science (Python)
   * PSY 260: Methods and Statistics in Psychology